Skip to content Accessibility statement

 In a separate Word or PDF document, please give details for each project listed in your portfolio document including your specific role(s) and a brief description of your working process such as software used.
 Include information about any specific creative objectives you had for the work.
 This will allow us to better assess your editing skills and abilities

-MA in Film and Television Production with Producing
+MA in Producing for Film and Television

 Ideally, you'll have some experience of film, television or video production.
 However, we will consider applicants with experience in other performance arts or media, eg theatre, music, etc, who have an interest in producing.
 In all cases, we want to see examples of your media production work and details about your specific role in creating it.